TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Certified Module 14: Phase D: Technology Architecture

 Covers the inputs, steps, and outputs for developing Technology Architecture.
-It explains how the TRM is utilized in this phase and the role of Architecture Building Blocks (ABBs).
+It explains how the TRM is utilised in this phase and the role of Architecture Building Blocks (ABBs).
 The module also discusses the Technology Architecture components of the Architecture Definition Document and the Architecture Requirements Specification, along with the impact of Security Architecture.

 Certified Module 15: Migration Planning Techniques